anhphuongnguyenquynh/mlops-ml-ecommerce-customers/README.md

 # 🛍️ Customer Analytics & Machine Learning Design System for E-commerce (Olist Dataset)

 This project is an end-to-end data science and engineering solution using the [Olist Brazilian E-commerce Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
-It includes a full pipeline from raw data ingestion to machine learning models and **system deployment**.
+It includes machine learning tasks and design a full pipeline from raw data ingestion to machine learning models and system deployment.

 ---